Categories:

 A boolean expression.
 The expression can include logical operators, built-in functions, and user-defined functions (UDFs).

-In the condition, you can only refer to dimensions or expressions that use dimensions.
+In the condition, you can only refer to dimensions, facts, and expressions that use dimensions and facts.

 This filter condition is applied before the metrics are computed.